yourboyace247/Finance-Tracker/README.md

 # Category:
 ![Category](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Category.png)

-Input Category: You have two types of categories "Income" and "Expense" again, but they have sub-categories, here you choose sub-category related to your income or expense.
+Input Category: You have two types of categories "Income" and "Expense" again, but they have sub-categories, here you choose sub-category related to your income, or expense.

 # Date:
 ![Date](https://raw.githubusercontent.com/yourboyace247/Finance-Tracker/main/images/Date.png)